michaelmosmann/silk/userguide/intro.md

 {% endhighlight %}

 These kind of hints do not have to be complete nor correctly sorted compared to the constructors parameters.
-If they are unambigious Silk will understand what should go where.
+If they are unambiguous Silk will understand what should go where.
 In cases of multiple matching parameters the sequence of hints will be kept.

 See also `TestConstructorParameterBinds` for complete examples.